lucas992x/advent-of-code/README.md

-My solutions for [Advent of Code 2020](https://adventofcode.com/2020/).
+My solutions for [Advent of Code](https://adventofcode.com).
 Some of them are awful, you are warned.